Vaccine Confidence Training for Social Workers

 August 16, 2023, 1:00-2:30 PM (EST) – 1.5 Complimentary CEUs

 Prior to the COVID-19 pandemic, inequities in maternal health outcomes were a result of a variety of systemic, social, and community factors.
 The COVID-19 pandemic exacerbated those glaring inequities.
-Now, three years after the height of the pandemic, communities, specifically Black women are continuing to feel the impact of the pandemic, compounded with the systemic, social, and community factors.
+Three years after the height of the pandemic, communities, specifically Black women continue to feel the impact of the pandemic, compounded with the systemic, social, and community factors.
 As maternal health outcomes are addressed, the COVID-19 impact must be included in the discussion.

 Learning objectives: